httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This example shows the same string, "I am the walrus", encrypted using ECDH over the P-256 curve [FIPS186], which is identified with the label "P-256" encoded in ASCII.
-The content body is shown here encoded in URL-safe base64 for presentation reasons only.
+The content body is shown here encoded in URL-safe base64url for presentation reasons only.

 The receiver (in this case, the HTTP client) uses a key pair that is identified by the string "dhkey" and the sender (the server) uses a key pair for which the public share is included in the "dh" parameter above.
-The keys shown below use uncompressed points [X9.62] encoded using URL-safe base64.
+The keys shown below use uncompressed points [X9.62] encoded using base64url.
 Line wrapping is added for presentation purposes only.

 ~~~ example
    Receiver: